dab414/zettel/20220919115705-detecting_cyber_attacks_manufacturing.md

 #hcps #manufacturing #attack #detection #develop

-Detecting attacks in [[manufacturing]] can be difficult, especially if the attack results in only subtle defects to the end product.
+Detecting attacks in [[20220919134650-manufacturing.md]] can be difficult, especially if the attack results in only subtle defects to the end product.
 The most devastating type of defect is the one that isn't deteccted until the product is consumed by the end user (sreeramagiri et al., 2002).